jcs/mailstation-tools/README.md

 You need to type the hex values of `z80/memdump.bin` into one of the application slots as detailed above.

-Run `obj/recvdump -mem` to wait for the memory dump to begin.
+Run `obj/recvdump mem` to wait for the memory dump to begin.

 Then run the new Mem Dump app on the Mailstation and `recvdump` should show its progress as it reads the transmitted data and saves it to `mem.bin`.